South Gloucestershire: Transport

-South Gloucestershire is a major transport hub with many areas of South Gloucestershire having easy commuting access to Bristol (via A38 and M32), Bath to the east, as well as westward to South Wales and Cardiff via the two Severn bridges.
+Many areas of South Gloucestershire have easy commuting access to Bristol (via the A38 and M32) and to Bath, as well as westward to South Wales and Cardiff via the two Severn bridges.
 The M5 and M4 motorways provide access to Gloucester and London.
 Bristol's northern and eastern ring road, the A4174, passes through South Gloucestershire.

-This network of roads is of paramount importance to the industries and distribution centres in the area, as well as to the regional shopping centres – which give it a prime location.

-South Gloucestershire is working with the City and County of Bristol in developing a large Metrobus system.
+The Metrobus express bus network extends from Bristol into South Gloucestershire, and is supported by the district council.

 The area also has an important and well used railway network, with many direct routes to towns and cities across the UK.
 This includes eastward to London and westward through the Severn Tunnel to Cardiff and the rest of South Wales.
-There are also routes down to the South-West counties and north to England's second city, Birmingham.
-Many routes cross in Stoke Gifford at the Bristol Parkway railway station.
+There are also routes to the South-West counties and north to England's second city, Birmingham.
+Many routes cross in Stoke Gifford at Bristol Parkway station.
 There are six stations within the district, mainly located near the border with Bristol in the west of the district.

-South Gloucestershire is home to the eastern ends of the two Severn Bridges, which are the main arterial routes by road to and from South Wales.